-An AWS usually forms part of a network of meteorological stations, each transmitting processed data to a central network processing system by various data transmission means (see 1.1.6).
-As the tasks to be executed by this central system are strongly related, and often complementary to the tasks of the AWSs, the functional and technical requirements of both the central system and the AWSs have to be coordinated.
+An AWS usually forms part of a network of meteorological stations, each transmitting its processed data to a central network processing system by various data transmission means. (see 1.1.6).
+As the tasks to be executed by this central system are strongly related, and often complementary, to the tasks of the AWSs, the functional and technical requirements of both the central system and the AWSs shouldhave to be very well coordinated.